Last Updated on

 Australia itinerary: 10 days trip along the east coast

-The best way to spend 10 days in east coast Australia is by flying into one city, travel by land and fly home from another city.
+The best way to spend 10 days in Australia is by flying into one city, travel by land between cities and fly home from another city.

-First, the 10-day journey starts with arriving in Melbourne.
+First, the 10-day trip to Australia starts with arriving in Melbourne.
 Then travel up the coast to Sydney via an overnight train.
 Next, visit Byron Bay, the Gold Coast and finally, end the trip to Brisbane, where you will fly home.

 Here is a summary of all the cities you will visit and the number of days you will spend in each city: